tky823/DNN-based_source_separation/egs/librispeech/README.md

 ## Results
 Evaluation for test data.
 Models are placed in sub-directory.
-These models are train on Google Colaboratory.
+These models are trained on Google Colaboratory.
 Network configuration may be different from original papers.

 | Model | SI-SDRi [dB] | PESQ |